 A couple of these parks—Bunker Hills and Rice Creek—have several thousand acres.
 Others are small natural pockets hidden away in neighborhoods and even along highways.

-(NOTE: There’s a vehicle fee of $25 annual/$5 per day at all Anoka County Regional Parks.
-The permit also gets you into Washington and Carver County Regional Parks.
-A great deal!)
+(NOTE: There’s a vehicle fee of $30 annual/$6 per day at all Anoka County Regional Parks.
+The permit also gets you into Washington County Regional Parks—a great deal!)

 Let’s take a brief look at each: